Woodcote: Schools

 Langtree School, The Oratory School and Woodcote Primary School are all in the village.
 Langtree School is a comprehensive school and recently became a DfES Specialist Performing Arts College.
 Woodcote Breakfast Club is based in Langtree School and Woodcote After School Club is based in the primary school.
 There are two pre-schools.
 The Cabin pre-school was founded by Mrs Rose Hunt in 1974.
 It had two previous homes until in 1986, when Mrs Bella Saunders, the Chairperson at the time, along with the Management Committee began raising funds for a new building. £10,000 was raised in just twelve months.
 The current building was installed in 1987 during the Christmas holidays within the grounds of Langtree School.
 In September 1996, the name was changed from The Cabin Playschool to The Cabin Pre-School.

 Amenities

 Woodcote has two shops – Londis and Co-op – and two pubs, The Red Lion and The Black Lion.
 The village post office closed in 2017.
 There is a children's playground built in October 2006 beside the main village green, which is next to the village hall.
 A basketball net is also available.
 Woodcote has a Women's Institute and a Goring and Woodcote Lions Club.
 Woodcote is surrounded in many parts by woodland.
 There are many country footpaths in the area.

 Sport

-Woodcote / Stoke Row Football Club currently has three teams.
-The First team plays in Premier Division of the Thames Valley League; the Reserve team plays in the Thames Valley League Division Two, and the Youth team plays in the South Chiltern Minor League Division One.
-The First Team manager is Jim Pearson.
+Woodcote FC Football Club currently has two teams.
+The First team plays in Premier Division of the North Berks League; the Development team plays in the North Berks League Division One.
 Home kit colours are black and white stripes.
 The away kit is red and white.
 Woodcote Cricket Club currently plays in the Berkshire Cricket League Premier Division.